DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Experiments

-As shown in Table~\ref{tab:sft_results}, supervised fine-tuning with our synthetic datasets significantly improves model performance.
-For both the 4B and 8B model scales, our fine-tuned models consistently outperform the official Qwen3-4B and Qwen3-8B (thinking mode) baselines across all reasoning benchmarks.
-Notably, models trained on the combined ``DLR-Web+Book'' dataset achieve the best results across all benchmarks, while those trained on the ``DLR-Book'' dataset achieve the second-best.
+We performed SFT on base models from the Qwen3 and Llama3 series using our synthetic datasets, DLR-Book and DLR-Web.
+The resulting models were subsequently compared against their official final models that have undergone the full post-training process under the same evaluation framework.
+As shown in Table~\ref{tab:sft_results}, SFT with our synthetic datasets significantly improves model performance.
+The consistent improvements across diverse benchmarks demonstrate that our synthetic data method does not overfit to any specific domain or benchmark, but instead enhances the model's general and robust reasoning capability.
+Notably, the multidisciplinary reasoning performance of the base models fine-tuned on our datasets even surpasses that of their official final models that have undergone the full post-training process across all benchmarks.
 This improvement is particularly pronounced on highly complex reasoning tasks like GPQA-Diamond.
-These results affirm the efficacy of our data synthesis strategy for enhancing the reasoning capabilities of language models.
+These results affirm the efficacy of our data synthesis strategy for enhancing the multidisciplinary reasoning capabilities of LLMs.
+In addition, we provide the SFT experiment results on GSM8K and MATH-500 in Appendix~\ref{app:math}.